crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 memory model, and Lê et. al. proposed [its variant for ARM and C/C++ relaxed-memory concurrency][chase-lev-weak].
 This RFC presents an even more optimized variant for C/C++.

-A Chase-Lev deque consists of (1) the `bottom` index for the worker, (2) the `top` index for both the worker and the stealers, and (3) the underlying `buffer` that contains items.
-When the buffer is too small or too large, the worker may replace it with one with more appropriate size:
+A Chase-Lev deque consists of (1) the `bottom` index for the owner, (2) the `top` index for both the owner and the stealers, and (3) the underlying `buffer` that contains items.
+When the buffer is too small or too large, the owner may replace it with one with more appropriate size:

 ```rust
 struct<T: Send> Inner<T> {